Physics at the University of Virginia

 This is a multi lecture demonstration.

 1. Relationship between the capacitance and the capacitor geometry can be demonstrated.
-Simply connect a capacitance meter (multimeter) to the plates (w/out charging them) and demonstrate that pushing the plates together/apart or sliding parallel to each other (thus changing the area) changes the capacitance.
+Simply connect a capacitance meter (Tenma 72-040) to the plates (w/out charging them) and demonstrate that pushing the plates together/apart or sliding parallel to each other (thus changing the area) changes the capacitance.

-2. Disconnect the multimeter and charge the plates to ~80V w/ a battery pack.
+2. Disconnect the capacitance meter and charge the plates to ~80V w/ a battery pack.
 Disconnect the batteries.
-Connect a high input impedance electrometer (either Keithley or our Gauss law one) and demonstrate that the potential difference between the plates is changed by moving the plates together/apart.
+Connect a high input impedance electrometer (either the digital Keithley 617 or analog Pasco ES-9054B) and demonstrate that the potential difference between the plates is changed by moving the plates together/apart.
+Note that the plates will slowly discharge over time.

 3. Electric permeability demonstration.
 Slide a piece of dielectric between the plates to see capacitance and/or voltage change.